LOVE THE TRAILS? Help out and

 If the trail is designed to be safe for multi-use including mountain bikers, it must have a clear line of sight, no dangerous surprises and ideally some degree of flow.
 Critical to the routing is the need to keep all trail users safe, so where trails cross or emerge onto forest roads that might have vehicles, walkers, horses or other bikers, there must be clear line of sight on the approach.

-Whilst line of a trail is often the first consideration, surface material is equally important.
+Whilst the line of a trail is often the first consideration in trail building, in a wet place like Balquhidder, surface material is equally if not more important.
 If a trail is routed across soft or flat ground, or water drainage has not been considered, within a very short time, once the surface vegetation is worn away from boots or tyres, the soft black soil beneath will soon become a mud-fest of sludge with ever-deepening wet holes.

 Either way, making an old boggy trail dry, robust and enjoyable for everyone is hugely rewarding!